Gauge Theory in Riem(M): Connection Forms

+Let us first of all define a connection form for a finite-dimensional principal fiber bundle $P$: \begin{defi} In finite-dimensions a connection form is defined as a Lie-algebra-valued one form $\omega\in\Gamma(T^*P\otimes\Lg)$ which acts on vertical vectors as: $\omega(T_{\Id}\mu(X))=X$, where $X\in \Lg$ and $\mu:P\times G\rightarrow P$ is the group action.
+The connection must also transform as \end{defi}

+In the above $R_h$ is the push-forward right action: $R_h\omega(v)=\omega((\mu_h)_*v)$ where $v\in T_pP$ and $\mu_h:P\rightarrow P$ is the right action by the group element $h$.
+The adjoint acts on the algebra as where $\exp:\Lg\rightarrow G$ is the group exponential.
+Let us also define \emph{equivariance} as a term that encompasses both the covariant and contravariant denominations.
+Different spaces might have different equivariance properties.
+For instance the usual Yang-Mills curvature form transforms equivariantly in the adjoint representation, but the local expression for the connection does not, as it does not transform homogeneously.

-The connection form in this setting will then be a Lie-algebra valued linear functional on $T\M$ (metric velocities).
+The connection form in our present infinite-dimensional setting will then be a Lie-algebra valued linear functional on $T\M$ (metric velocities).
 Since technically the Lie algebra here is just the space of infinitesimal diffeomorphisms of $M$, the connection form turns out to be a vector-field-valued distribution, taking metric velocities as test functions.
-We are thus led to the meaning of a gauge connection over $\M'$ as representing a Machian notion of relational space, since it relates spatial points along time in a manner depending on the kinematical content of the entire Universe.
+We are thus led to the meaning of a gauge connection over $\M'$ as representing a Machian notion of relational space, since it relates spatial points along time in a manner depending on the dynamics of the entire Universe (depending strictly and globally on the metric velocities).
+The connection form is not an empty mathematical construct.
+Its interpretation as yielding parallel transportation of spatial points\footnote{The connection form for the conformal group would then yield a notion of parallel transport of local scale.} is suggestive and interesting (especially from a relational point of view).